After striking throughout the Middle East, Iran's proxies now become the targets

 Iran has "very cautiously unleashed the whole network of armed gangs that they run in the Arab world that it calls 'the axis of resistance,'" said Hussein Ibish of the Arab Gulf States Initiative in Washington.

-Tehran wants "to use proxies in order to engage on various battlefields without it ever touching Iran or Iranians or with it without it coming close to the homeland," he added.
+Tehran wants "to use proxies in order to engage on various battlefields without it ever touching Iran or Iranians or without it coming close to the homeland," he added.

 However, there's been a shift in recent days.
 There's still no indication that Iran could become directly involved in any of the hostilities.
 But the U.S. has taken military action, and warned of further steps, that go beyond what's taken place the past three months.